shotaro-n-nakamura/shotaro-n-nakamura.github.io/aboutme.md

 <img src="/img/wolfgenetics.png" length="350" width="350">
 <center>

-Originally from Illinois, I obtained my B.S. in Evolutionary Biology at the University of Wisconsin-Madison.
+<p> Originally from Illinois, I obtained my B.S. in Evolutionary Biology at the University of Wisconsin-Madison.
 After graduating, I worked various field positions in the Indian Himalaya, Australia, and New Zealand.
-In 2014, I became a [Fulbright](https://us.fulbrightonline.org/) scholar affiliated with the [Wildlife Institute of India](http://www.wii.gov.in) to studying Himalayan and Indian wolf behavior.
+In 2014, I became a [Fulbright](https://us.fulbrightonline.org/) scholar affiliated with the [Wildlife Institute of India](http://www.wii.gov.in) to studying Himalayan and Indian wolf behavior. </p>

-Before starting my Ph.D at University of California, Davis, I was a research technician with the Wyoming Cooperative Fish and Wildlife Research Unit and a Project Biologist for the [Wood River Wolf Project](https://www.woodriverwolfproject.org/) based in Idaho.
-In my freetime, I enjoy spending time outdoors -- whether hiking, camping, or observing wildlife.
+<p> Before starting my Ph.D at University of California, Davis, I was a research technician with the Wyoming Cooperative Fish and Wildlife Research Unit and a Project Biologist for the [Wood River Wolf Project](https://www.woodriverwolfproject.org/) based in Idaho.
+In my freetime, I enjoy spending time outdoors -- whether hiking, camping, or observing wildlife. </p>